Nic-Gould/killer_bees/readme.md

-This project will be a conglomeration of idead from a few different sources.
+This project will be a conglomeration of ideas from a few different sources.

-While working on the MPU driver, I was learning about quaternions and came across [this paper](https://apps.dtic.mil/sti/pdfs/ADA247484.pdf) USNAVY 1993.
+While working on the MPU driver, I was learning about quaternions and came across [this paper](https://apps.dtic.mil/sti/pdfs/ADA247484.pdf) (USNAVY 1993).

 I've also been learning  some [CADAC](https://arc.aiaa.org/doi/suppl/10.2514/4.102509) modelling for flight vehicle  and missile simulation, and thought it would be cool to try and re-implement it in rust, and in a way that makes sense to me.
-I typically do these projects both to practice programming and learn more about flight/defence applications, so duplicating existing work offers doesn't bother me.
+I typically do these projects both to practice programming and learn more about flight/defence applications, so duplicating existing work doesn't bother me.
 I learn the same either way.

 Finally, I came across [this post](https://www.jakobmaier.at/posts/flight-simulation/) recently, which at first I thought might be an implementation of the paper I cited above.
 It seems to provide a good example of structuring a basic flight dynamics program.